arcanemachine/django-menu-maker/README.md

 Menu Maker makes use of the following Django features:

+- Django ORM (This project uses SQLite for maximum ease of setup)
+- Function-Based Views
 - Class-Based Views
-- Testing using the built-in tests (Models and Views)
+- Testing using Django's built-in testing tools

 This project also represents an effort to implement proper Git best practices, including: